ujnzxw/oh-my-earth/README.md

 *Put near-realtime picture of Earth as your Wallpaper*

-This is a python 2.7 version of [boramalper/himawaripy](https://github.com/boramalper/himawaripy)

 **oh-my-earth** differs in that:

-* It doesn't install python3 and extra python packages
+* It doesn't install python3 and extra python packages, python2.7 is enough
-* The installation is very easy
+* The installation procedure is simplify
 * More easier to customization by yourself